rajdeeprath/red5-webrtc-demo/README.md

 ### Server side application (web-rtc-demo)

-The red5 web-rtc-demo application is a websocket host, which allws you to connect to it via standard HTML5 websocket connections.
-The application lsitens on the default red5 websocket port **8081**, so your server needs to allow access to this port if its being accessed from outside.
+The red5 web-rtc-demo application is a websocket host, which allows you to connect to it via standard HTML5 websocket connections.
+The application listens on the default red5 websocket port **8081**, so your server needs to allow access to this port if its being accessed from outside.
 This means that the localhost and port must be configured in the red5/conf/jee-container.xml file.

+>> The stream travels from Peer to Peer.
+Red5 acts as a signaling server in between the two peers.

 ```
 <bean id="webSocketTransport" class="org.red5.net.websocket.WebSocketTransport">